 When there’s something that Lorraine wants to know, she is relentless.
 Will she discover Ileana’s secret or will Ileana succeed in scaring her off? ...
 Ann Greyson’s The Lonely Vampire starts with suspense and action.
 Amazing imagery brings the setting and characters to life instantaneously ...
 With an alluring yet calm tone, it draws the reader in ...
 It is also nice that the book is LGBTQ-friendly although Ileana’s decision to convert Myrna to a vampire so she can be with her might have some readers questioning it ... it’s entertaining enough to ignite the senses.

-Goodreads 3-star review post September 23, 2020 and Feathered Quill Blog from Feathered Quill Book Reviews review by Risah Salazar - September 25, 2020
+Feathered Quill Book Reviews 3-star review by Risah Salazar - September 25, 2020

 About The Lonely Vampire